 Hybrid contacts are a combination of soft and hard lenses.
 These contacts have a hard center surrounded by a soft ring.
 These lenses can also be used to correct nearsightedness, farsightedness, astigmatisms, and presbyopia, as well as for near, intermediate, and distant vision.
 Hybrid contacts are more comfortable than hard contacts and may offer improved visual clarity over soft contacts for some people.

 Contact lens exams are slightly more involved than exams for glasses.
-This is because they require two appointments, including one to determine your prescription and a second to make sure your lenses fit correctly and provide you with the desired vision correction.
+This is because they require two appointments, including one to determine your prescription and type of contact lens needed and a second to make sure your lenses fit correctly and provide you with the desired vision correction.

 First Contact Lens Appointment